yangjuncode/yudp/README.md

 # yudp
-yudp is a udp lib in go, the code is extracted from nebula.
+yudp is a udp lib in go, the code is based on nebula code(https://github.com/slackhq/nebula).